 Sec.
 74-5. - Development Review Committee.
+[NOTE: Relocated from Sec.
+74-1]

 - (1) Established.
 There is hereby established a Development Review Committee (DRC). - (2) Membership.
 Membership of the DRC shall include the following, or their designated representative: - a.
 Planning and Development Services Director; - b.
 City Engineer or Public Works Director; - c.
 City Fire Marshal or Fire Safety Manager; or - d.
 Other members as may be designated by the City Manager.